 Naturopathic Doctors recommend St. John’s Wort or Passionflower Extract to calm the nervous system.

 These herbs are helpful for depression and anxiety.

 Speak to a healthcare professional for appropriate dosing and to ensure these herbs do not interfere with medication that you may be taking.

 Also note that light-headedness and drowsiness are possible side effects.

-Extracts like kava kava can help with anxiety, but are banned in certain countries due to increased risk of organ damage.
+Extracts like kava kava can help with anxiety.
+However, they are banned in certain countries due to increased risk of organ damage.

-Finally, a lot of people have this idea that being busy and stressed is “what life is all about.”
-However, this couldn’t be farther from the truth.
+Finally, a lot of people have this idea that being stressed is normal.
+While chronic stress may be common, it isn’t healthy.